NHSDigital/nhs-notify-web-cms/docs/pages/about/campaigns.md

 ## Examples of campaign messaging

-Create messaging campaigns with NHS Notify to send:
+You could create messaging campaigns with NHS Notify to send things like:

 - vaccination invitations
 - screening appointment invitations